 When using heat tools, dull, dry and fried hair can be a common concern from over exposure and excessive clamping.
-Watch as Andrew Carruthers, Education Director for Sam Villa walks you through the 4 do’s and don’ts of flat ironing to best insure the integrity of you and your guests’ hair!
+Watch as Andrew Carruthers, Cultural Ambassador for Sam Villa walks you through the 4 do’s and don’ts of flat ironing to best insure the integrity of you and your guests’ hair!

 What are the do's and don'ts of product use while flat ironing?

 Product use is very important when heat styling.
 The choice of product is even more important as it can either prevent or promote damage.

 Refrain from products that are sticky or tacky such as hairspray.
 Hairsprays and other tacky textured products can cause the iron to stick to the hair or create dampness.
 Unless your iron is specifically made for damp hair, flat ironing hair that has any indication of dampness may cause serious damage!

 Why is flat ironing damp hair a don’t?
 An analogy to keep in mind is ironing damp clothes – this increases the chances of burning a hole in your clothes and enforces wrinkles.
 The outcome is similar for hair.